nycmeshnet/docs/content/hardware/config.md

 Click save (twice if necessary)

 To pair with the supernode or hub, go to Settings>Wireless and click the SSID "SELECT..." button.
-This will do a scan and then you select the button next to the best AirMac AC signal. (-80 is bad, -50 is good)
+This will do a scan.
+Click the button next to the best AirMac AC signal. (-80 is bad, -50 is good) Click "SELECT" and then "SAVE CHANGES"

 Once this device pairs (numbers appear on dashboard) it will get a different IP address using DHCP.
 To stay logged in to router, you must use the management wifi!